-For full details, and information, visit us online and check out our PARLevents calendar at www.parl.ns.ca.
-For more information on upcoming library programs, special events and services, please drop by your local library branch, follow us on Twitter, find us on Facebook, or visit us online at www.parl.ns.ca .
+For more information on all our upcoming library programs and services, please call or drop by your local library, follow us on Twitter, find us on Facebook, or visit us online at www.parl.ns.ca .

-Trecia Schell is community services librarian and branch librarian – Books-by-Mail, River John, Stellarton and Trenton Public Libraries.
+Trecia Schell, BSc(Hon), MSc, PhD, MLIS is Community Services Librarian and branch librarian for Books-by-Mail, River John, Stellarton and Trenton Public Libraries.